-However, while a normal amount is ok and even healthy, too much of it is not.
+However, while a normal amount of anxiety is okay and even healthy, too much of it is not.

 For some individuals, even routine stress can feel completely overwhelming and debilitating.
 Moreover, it can come out of nowhere, in completely unexpected situations, and last for long periods of time.